varun9904/Snake-Game/README.md

 # Snake-Game
 A simple Snake Game built with JavaScript.

-Table of Contents

-Introduction

-Features

-How to Play

-Game Logic

-Technologies Used

-Contributing

-License

 Introduction
 This is a classic Snake Game where the player controls a snake to eat food, grow longer, and avoid collisions with itself or the game boundaries.
 The game features increasing difficulty as the snake grows longer and the score increases.

 Features